cocos/cocos-docs/en/scripting/language-support.md

 ### Language Features

-The JavaScript language specification supported by the Creator is ES6.
+The JavaScript language specification supported by Creator is ES6.

 In addition, the following language features or proposals, updated to the ES6 specification, are still supported.